statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 .3 The technical group’s report shall be in writing and shall take into account each of the evaluations and considerations referred to in subparagraph .1, except that the technical group may decide not to proceed with the evaluations and considerations described in subparagraphs .1.2 to .1.7 if it determines after the evaluation in subparagraph .1.1 that the proposal does not warrant further consideration.

 .4 The technical group’s report shall include, *inter alia*, a recommendation on whether international controls pursuant to this Convention are warranted on the Hazardous Material in question, on the suitability of the specific control measures suggested in the comprehensive proposal, or on other control measures which it believes to be more suitable.
 5. The Committee shall decide whether to approve any proposal to amend Appendix 1 or Appendix 2, and any modifications thereto, if appropriate, taking into account the technical group’s report.
 Any proposed amendment shall specify the application of the amendment for ships certified in accordance with this Convention before the entry into force of the amendment.
 If the report finds that the Hazardous Material in question is likely, in the context of this Convention, to lead to significant adverse effects on human health or the environment, lack of full scientific certainty shall not be used as a reason to prevent a decision from being taken to list a Hazardous Material in Appendix 1 or Appendix 2.
 A decision not to approve the proposal shall not preclude future submission of a new proposal with respect to a particular Hazardous Material if new information comes to light.

 ### Regulation  7

 ####Technical Groups

+Treedt in werking op een nader te bepalen tijdstip

 1. The Committee may establish one or more technical groups pursuant to regulation 6 as needed.
 The technical group may comprise representatives of the Parties, Members of the Organization, the United Nations and its Specialized Agencies, intergovernmental organizations having agreements with the Organization, and non-governmental organizations in consultative status with the Organization, which should preferably include representatives of institutions and laboratories with expertise in environmental fate and effects of substances, toxicological effects, marine biology, human health, economic analysis, risk management, shipbuilding, international shipping, occupational health and safety or other fields of expertise necessary to objectively review the technical merits of a proposal.
 2. The Committee shall decide on the terms of reference, organization, participation and operation of the technical groups.
 Such terms shall provide for protection of any confidential information that may be submitted.
 Technical groups may hold such meetings as required, but shall endeavour to conduct their work through written or electronic correspondence or other media as appropriate.
 3. Only the representatives of Parties may participate in formulating any recommendation to the Committee pursuant to regulation 6.
 A technical group shall endeavour to achieve unanimity among the representatives of the Parties.
 If unanimity is not possible, the technical group shall communicate any minority views of such representatives.

 ### PART  B

 ####PREPARATION FOR SHIP RECYCLING

+Treedt in werking op een nader te bepalen tijdstip

 ### Regulation  8

 ####General requirements

+Treedt in werking op een nader te bepalen tijdstip

 Ships destined to be recycled shall: